erew123/alltalk_tts/README.md

 #### 🟨 I am having problems updating/some other issue where it wont start up/Im sure this is a bug

-Please see [Problems Updating}(https://github.com/erew123/alltalk_tts#-problems-updating).
+Please see [Problems Updating](https://github.com/erew123/alltalk_tts#-problems-updating).
 If that doesnt help you can raise an issue [here](https://github.com/erew123/alltalk_tts/issues).
 It would be handy to have any log files from the console where your error is being shown.
 I can only losely support custom built Python environments and give general pointers.

+Also, is your text-generation-webui up to date? [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)

 ## 🔵🟢🟡 DeepSpeed Installation Options